jfox16/use-my-tech-stuff-backend/README.md

 # Use My Tech Stuff API

-(auth) routes require an authorization token like so:
+Endpoints with an (auth) require an authorization token like so:

 Headers:
 | Key | Value |